By 2022, the SaaS industry is projected to reach a staggering $172 billion in market value. That’s more than double compared to 2018!

 Consequently, micro SaaS businesses experience high-profit margins, reduced risks, and reduced expenses.

 This makes micro SaaS providers an excellent option for small businesses, as they generally lack the budget and aim to use software for a specific need.

 As the name suggests, low-code apps are applications built with minimal coding, which is one reason why this trend will likely gain popularity in 2022.

-Furthermore, low-code apps allow businesses to quickly create and release minimum viable products (MVPs).
+Furthermore, low-code apps allow businesses to create and release minimum viable products (MVPs) quickly.
 Thus, SaaS companies have the opportunity to test multiple variants at a quicker pace.

 Lastly, low-code applications are easier to maintain.
 Since there’s little code to deal with, developers won’t need to worry too much about fixing bugs.